 TIPPECANOE COUNTY, Ind.
 (WLFI) - It was a packed courtroom Thursday as a Lafayette man accused of murder took the stand in his trial.

-Fifty-two-year-old Kevin Adams is accused of shooting and killing Robbie Rudicle II at Adams' home last October.
+Kevin Adams, 52, is accused of shooting and killing Robbie Rudicle II at Adams' home last October.

-Defense attorneys say the two men were both having an intimate relationship with Jennifer Armstead, who they both met while she was a dancer at Filly's Gentlemen's club.
+Defense attorneys said the two men were both having an intimate relationship with Jennifer Armstead, who they both met while she was a dancer at Filly's Gentlemen's Club in Lafayette.

 Thursday in court, Adams testified Armstead told him that Rudicle was her brother.